Examples

 user@Computer ~/pyBaram$ pybaram import explosion.cgns explosion.pbrm

-user@Computer ~/pyBaram$ pybaram partition 4 explosion.pbrm explosion_p4.pbrm
+user@Computer ~/pyBaram$ pybaram partition <ranks> explosion.pbrm explosion_p.pbrm

-Running parallel simulation:
+Run the parallel simulation:

-Convert VTK output file for visualization:
+Convert the solution to a VTK file for visualization:

-user@Computer ~/pyBaram$ pybaram export explosion_p4.pbrm out-0.25.pbrs out.vtu
+user@Computer ~/pyBaram$ pybaram export explosion_p.pbrm out-0.25.pbrs out.vtu

 Density contour of explosion problem